ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 Putting it all together, we now have:
-1. an interesting view of perception that allows us to **model long-range dependencies** by representing images discretely; and,
+1. an interesting view of perception that allows us to **model long-range dependencies** by representing images discretely; and&mdash;
 2. a pixel-based approach that we shouldn't ignore in order to take advantage of learned **local interactions** and **visual parts**.